-1 Vitis vinefera 'boskoop glory' (Red Grapevine)
+1 Vitis vinefera 'Boskoop Glory' (Red Grapevine) -Dessert variety

 This pair of dessert and wine grape varieties would make a fantastic gift for just about everyone who loves growing and enjoys home produce!
-They are a reliably hardy and productive varieties, and are suitable for the expert or amateur.
+They are reliably hardy and productive varieties, and are suitable for the expert or amateur.
 Delightfully simple to grow and great fun, these grape vines love the sun, so a south facing wall or pergola is ideal.
 The vines have beautifully shaped, bright green leaves throughout spring and summer, turning lovely shades of yellow and red in autumn.
-All our plants are either grown or hand picked by us.
+All our plants are either grown or hand picked by us from our suppiers.
 Full care notes included with every order detailing water and feed requirements, pruning and any other specific care.
 We make it as easy as we can for you!

 Suitable for either growing in the ground or in a container.
 They can even be planted outside and trained to grow through a window so you can have them inside a glasshouse or conservatory.
 They gently twist and climb over trellis or wire and are self twining.

-PLEASE NOTE DURING WINTER THE VINES HAVE NO FOLIAGE.
+PLEASE NOTE: DURING WINTER THE VINES HAVE NO FOLIAGE.

 There are currently no reviews for this product.